Vision and Values

-Our Mission Prayer was recently updated through consultation with pupils, parents, teachers and governors.
+Our Mission Prayer was created through consultation with pupils, parents, teachers and governors.
 It reflects our commitment to ensuring that all our pupils grow in their faith and their learning to become the best version of themselves that they can be.
 We pray our Mission Prayer every day as a reminder of all that we hope to be.

 We pray our school will be a place of great discovery, creativity and adventure.
 May it be a place where we love to learn and we learn to love.
 A place where everyone is respected and all are deeply valued.
 We ask all this through Jesus Christ our Lord.
 Amen.

 Our School Values

 Our children, staff, parents and governors collaboratively decided on which values we felt were most important to us at St Joseph's.
 Each half term we will explore our DISCOVERY values through collective worship, RE and PSHE&C lessons.
 These values express our desire to discover ourselves as learners living in God's image, as part of our school, as part of our parish community and as part of our wider British community.

 Our DISCOVERY values are: Determination, Independence, Serve God, Courage, Open-mindedness, Victory, Encouragement of others, Resilience and a Yearning for Learning.
 Each value is taken from a bible story as that is how we can learn as children of God.

 Our school values link directly to the Catholic Pupil Profile virtues,